CastenettoA/nerdz-ng/readme.md

 ## Front end
 The front-end is developed using the Angular framework.
 Here are some main features:
-* Carbon Design System is the graphic and visual foundation of Nerdz Ng.
+* ((Carbon Design System)[https://carbondesignsystem.com/]) (aka CDS) is the graphic and visual foundation of Nerdz Ng.
 Thanks to this Nerdz Ng is available in black and white theme.
+Is used for theming, spacing, colors, font, grid, icons and more.
+It also come with the BEM css metodologhy.
-* continues...
+* The style of component is write on the /assets/scss folder.
+Is not write in the component scss

 ## Backend
 The back-end is developed in Python with the help of the Flask framework, these are its main functions